zcharz/gesture-timer/README.md

 7. Describe the two custom gestures you created.
 Two new two handed gestures: open and point, close and point.
+This combination can be done with either hand as the point, open/close.

 8. How does your app implement or follow principles of good UI design?